 Concentration Risk in Credit Risk Mitigation: All types of securities eligible for mitigation are easily realizable financial securities.
-As such, presently no limit/ceiling has been prescribed to address the concentration risk in credit risk mitigants recognized by the Bank.
-The portion of advances subjected to CRM including non-funded advances amounted to 26.28% of outstanding total of funded and non-funded credit.
+At present, a ceiling of 30% of Gross Advances in respect of Gold Jewels (financial collateral) has been prescribed in order to address the concentration risk in credit risk mitigants recognized by the bank.
+The portion of advances subjected to CRM including non-funded advances amounted to 27.45% of outstanding total of funded and non-funded credit.
 The Bank has ensured legal certainty in the matter of credit risk mitigation as per RBI guidelines.